woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-2-JobInterview.md

 3.2
 For the font-end part, it's divide into three layers: performance, errors, and user data.

-【 In term of performance layer 】: It can monitor the performance data after the deployment of the front-end project, such as the white screen time, the duration of API requests, and the time for the browser to 【 parse 】 【 various 】 resources.
+【 In terms of performance layer 】: It can monitor the performance data after the deployment of the front-end project, such as the white screen time, the duration of API requests, and the time for the browser to 【 parse 】 【 various 】 resources.

-【 In term of errors layer 】: It can report error types and the location of errors in components to the 【 platform 】, and has offline storage 【 capabilities 】.
+【 In terms of errors layer 】: It can report 【 error 错误 】 types and the location of errors in components to the 【 platform 】, and has offline storage 【 capabilities 】.

-【 In term of user data layer 】: It can collect user online duration, physical 【 device 】 【 information 】, 【 the duration of user stay on the platform 】,【 operational 】 information, etc.
+【 In terms of user data layer 】: It can collect user online duration, physical 【 device 】 【 information 】, 【 the duration of user stay on the platform 】,【 operational 】 information, etc.

 --- --- --- --- --- --- --- 分割线
+[ Words are easy to mispronounce. ]
+- [ error. 错误 ]
+- [ projects 项目]

 1
 bachelor 学士 单身汉
 master 硕士 主人